bloch-elkouby-lab/website/events/index.md

   {% capture text %}
   Between November 8th and 11th, 2025, Dr. Sarah Bloch-Elkouby will be presenting at the IASR/AFSP International Summit on Suicide Research in Boston, Massachusetts.
 This global summit aims to unite leading researchers in suicide prevention and foster innovative, interdisciplinary collaborations.

-  Dr. Bloch-Elkouby will participate in the symposium titled:
+  Dr. Bloch-Elkouby will chair the symposium titled:

   _“Revolutionizing Suicide Risk Assessment and Training with AI: Insights from Virtual Human Interactions and Natural Language Processing Cutting-Edge Studies.”_